Decision-Making: Policies and Ethics in Health Care and Public Health

 Policy refers to a course or principle of action adopted or proposed by a government, a political party, organisation, individual, or interest group.3

-Politics refers to the art and science of government or to activities concerned with the acquisition and exercise of authority or power.3 Politics has also been defined as the activities that determine of who gets what, when, and how.4 The term encompasses more than the party political systems of national, provincial, and municipal government; it also refers to the struggle for power within any kind of organization, such as office politics, hospital politics, etc. It also describes the debates, battles and negotiations that lead to policies being chosen and implemented.
+Politics refers to the art and science of government or to activities concerned with the acquisition and exercise of authority or power.3 Politics has also been defined as the activities that determine who gets what, when, and how.4 The term encompasses more than the party political systems of national, provincial, and municipal government; it also refers to the struggle for power within any kind of organization, as in office politics, hospital politics, etc. It also describes the debates, battles and negotiations that lead to policies being chosen and implemented.

-- Instrumental matters concern the management of the various instruments of good organization, such as the human resource development and information systems.
+- Instrumental choices concern the management of the various instruments of good organization, such as the human resource development and information systems.
 An example would be, “how can we best move to a unified system of electronic health records?”

 At the same time, health policy issues can be classified by their likelihood of generating conflict among interest groups:

-- Low political issues are those unlikely to elicit a great deal of response.
+- Low political issues are unlikely to elicit a great deal of response.
 Choosing to purchase rather than to lease laboratory equipment might fall into this category.

 Health Policy, and Healthy Public Policy